 Click the tabs below for more information:

-Confirmation is a two-year program for 7th and 8th grade youth.
+Confirmation is a two semester program for 8th grade and older youth.
 The mission of Confirmation is to guide the youth on their spiritual journeys and prepare them to confirm the vows made at their baptism and become members of the church.

 Join us on this life-forming memorable spiritual journey.